zusorio/pyowapi/README.md

 # pyowapi
-`pyowapi` is an asynchronous wrapper around an official Overwatch api (https://ow-api.com) using aiohttp.
+`pyowapi` is an asynchronous wrapper around an unofficial Overwatch api (https://ow-api.com) using aiohttp.

 # Example usage